cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

     Merge pull request #123 from someuser/somebranch

-So when you write your commit messages in the imperative, you're following git's own built-in conventions.
+So when you write your commit messages in the imperative, you're following Git's own built-in conventions.
 For example:

 <font color="green">